On this page

 In 2021 Casey took on the hosting role alongside Noni Hazelhurst and Kurt Fearnley of SBS TV’s What Does Australia Really Think?, a series that reveals what Australia thinks about disability, obesity, and old age through emotional personal stories, confronting social experiments and a nationwide survey.

 On New Year’s Eve (Eve – 30 Dec 2022), Casey released her long-awaited brand-new single ‘Shake It’.
 A cross between Mambo #5 and Happy.
 Shake It has two ear-worm hooks which is unheard of in pop songs these days.
 The song was instantly added to ABC Radio nationally, JoyFM and many other stations coming on board.
-Fans have embraced the song adding it to their own playlists.
+Fans embraced the song adding it to their playlists.